2 Things Businesses Need to Attract the Right Customers: Buyer Personas and Messaging

 Parents of high school sophomores and juniors in the United States who will be applying for four-year colleges.

-An ideal customer profile explains a bit further who you are targeting, usually more focused on the company than an individual.
+An ideal customer profile explains a bit further who you are targeting, usually more focused on the organization than an individual.
 This is especially relevant for B2B companies to help identify what accounts to target.
 You might have multiple ideal customer profiles (ICPs).
-Put them into a consistent template with fields that are relevant to your company.
+Put them into a consistent template with fields that are relevant for your business.

 For example, let’s say the edtech company mentioned above wants to sell their product to college and career counselors at private schools.
 Their ICP might look like: